jkingyens/binder/readme.md

 # Binder

 Binder is a static site compiler that takes course resources (videos to start) and generates a mobile-friendly website for viewing the material.
 This helps students access online course material on the go.
-The compiler could be used by the course instruction/author or by students taking the course if they can download/extract course videos.
-The compiler depends on Digital Ocean Spaces for deployment to publically accessible links.
+The compiler can be used by the course author or student.
+The only requirement is ability to download course videos onto a local filesystem.
+The compiler deploys the course to Digital Ocean via Spaces API (S3 compatible).

 # Install